 Along their journey, our intrepid heroes Mike Hynson and Robert August find plenty of adventure, globe-hopping to chase the summer season and in many places being the first surfers to ride the waves there.

-Besides being a light-hearted movie that seemingly captures the slippery golden feeling of summer, its ultra-hip surf-rock instrumental soundtrack by The Sandals remains a defining example of the genre.
-So inextricable are the songs featured on the soundtrack to the summer vibe that many people could hear one of the songs and be immediately reminded of surf, sand, and sunshine whether or not they’re familiar with either the movie or the soundtrack itself.
+Besides being a light-hearted movie that seemingly captures the slippery golden feel of summer, its ultra-hip surf-rock instrumental soundtrack by The Sandals remains a defining example of the genre.
+So inextricable are the songs featured on the soundtrack to the summer vibe that many people could hear one of the songs and taste the surf, sand, and sunshine whether or not they’re familiar with either the movie or the soundtrack itself.

-As Bruce Brown, in his ever-laid back and snarky narration to the film, states: “Summer means many things to different people,” but for all intents and purposes there’s only one thing the summer means to our protagonists: surfing!
+As Bruce Brown, in his ever-laid back style states: “Summer means many things to different people,” but for all intents and purposes there’s only one thing the summer means to our protagonists: surfing!

 The Endless Summer – A Perfect Movie

-The film is straightforward enough: a documentary about two surfers–Mike and Robert–who go on a round-the-world trip following the summer season across two hemispheres, often traveling to countries where surfing had never been seen before and experiencing the ups and downs of travel, meeting new people, and of course surfing.
+The film is straightforward enough: a travelogue following two surfers-Mike and Robert-who go on a round-the-world trip following the summer season across two hemispheres, often traveling to countries where surfing had never been seen before and experiencing the ups and downs of travel, meeting new people, and of course surfing.

-I’m not a well-traveled person, having spent my entire life in the United States and the only country I’ve ever visited outside of this one being Canada, yet this idea appeals to me immensely–in particular the one detailed in The Endless Summer.
-Although a novice surfer at best, if The Great Gazoo popped into existence next to me, said “Hello, dum-dum,” and asked if I wanted to travel the world on a surfing adventure, I would leave with the shirt on my back immediately.
+Yet this idea appeals to me immensely because I still carry adventure in my heart, if not in my travel habits.
+A fantasy.
+In particular, the one detailed in The Endless Summer.
+Although terrible in the water, if The Great Gazoo popped into existence next to me, said “Hello, dum-dum,” and asked if I wanted to travel the world on a surfing adventure, I would leave with the shirt on my back immediately.
+I’ll learn to surf (and swim) when we get there.

-But it’s made so appealing because Bruce Brown knew how to craft his documentary of the adventure: with a lot of wit in the narration, warm surf guitar playing on the soundtrack, and displaying the great triumphs of our surf heroes, All-American Mike and Robert, as they traverse the globe to exotic locales and seemingly effortlessly jump up on their boards to ride wave after wave to perfection.
+But it’s made so appealing because Bruce Brown knew how to craft his documentary of the adventure: with a lot of wit, warm surf guitars on the soundtrack, and displaying the great triumphs and tribulations of our surf adventurers.
+They traverse the globe to exotic locales and effortlessly jump up on their boards to ride wave after wave to eternal perfection.

 “Wings go in the trunk.”